w38g0ru/vms/docs/dashboard.rst

 Uploading Documents
 -------------------

 To apply for a vacancy, click on the name of the vacancy.
 This action will allow you to upload the necessary documents related to that specific job opening.
-Uploaded documents will be accessible from the "My Documents" section for your reference.
+Uploaded documents will be accessible from the :doc:`documents`. section for your reference.

 Please ensure that you provide all the required documents accurately to complete the application process successfully.